Excavator Appraisal (USPAP-Compliant)

 Step 1 – Define the Assignment + Excavator Identity

-We lock intended use/users, value premise, and effective date—then define the excavator as ton class + configuration (e.g., 20–24T class, long stick, steel tracks, coupler + hydraulic thumb).
+We lock intended use/users, value premise, and effective date.
+Then define the excavator as ton class + configuration (e.g., 20–24T class, long stick, steel tracks, coupler + hydraulic thumb).
 That identity statement becomes the comp filter.

 Step 2 – Evidence Capture (Desktop or On-Site)